 How does it work?

 The NHS 111 service is staffed by a team of fully trained advisers, supported by experienced nurses and paramedics.
 They will ask you questions to assess your symptoms, then give you the healthcare advice you need or direct you straightaway to the local service that can help you best.
-That could be the emergency department, an out-of-hours doctor, an urgent care centre or a walk-in centre, a community nurse, an emergency dentist or a late-opening chemist.
+That could be the emergency department, urgent treatment centre, minor injury unit, out-of-hours doctor, emergency dentist or a pharmacy.

 Where possible, the NHS 111 team will book you an appointment or transfer you directly to the people you need to speak to.
 If NHS 111 advisers think you need an ambulance, they will immediately arrange for one to be sent to you.

 Calls to 111 are recorded.
 All calls and the records created are maintained securely, and will only be shared with others directly involved with your care.

 If you have symptoms of coronavirus (a high temperature, a new, continuous cough or a loss/change in sense of smell or taste), use the 111 coronavirus service.